-The Chicago Board of Options Exchange (CBOE) provides daily measures of volatility for the S&P 500 (VIX) and for the Nasdaq 100 (VXN).
-Both volatility indicators declined sharply after the September 21 lows, but remain at levels as high as they were when the markets slumped in the spring.
+The Chicago Board of Options Exchange (CBOE) provides daily measures of volatility for the S&P 100 (VIX) and for the Nasdaq 100 (VXN).
+Both volatility indicators declined sharply after September 21, when the indices was at their lowest price levels, and are now at levels similar to those seen in the summer.